riteshmckvie/java-8-workshop/README.md

 * A list of parameters - in this case it mirrors the parameters of the compareTo method of Comparator.
 * An arrow - the arrow -> separates the list of parameters from body of the lambda
-* The body of the lambda - it this case it’s considered as the lambda’s return value
+* The body of the lambda - in this case it’s considered as the lambda’s return value

 [Lambdas examples](src/main/java/com/lohika/java8workshop/lambda/LambdaExamples.java)